 Legislating Assisted Suicide

-As of the beginning of 2025, assisted suicide is legal in California, Colorado, Delaware, Hawaii, Maine, New Jersey, New Mexico, Oregon, Vermont, Washington as well as in the District of Columbia.
+Assisted suicide was legal in California, Colorado, Delaware, Hawaii, Maine, New Jersey, New Mexico, Oregon, Vermont, Washington as well as in the District of Columbia.
 Montana allows for a defense against criminal liability regarding assisted suicide, that consent could be used as a defense according to a decision by the state Supreme Court.

 Several states introduced legislation to either legalize or expand assisted suicide in their jurisdiction.
-During the year, three states, Delaware, Illinois, and New York succeeded in passing laws allowing assisted suicide.
+During the year, three states, Delaware, Illinois, and New York succeeded in passing laws instituting assisted suicide and California expanded their law by repealing the expiration date on the law that was passed.

 Click on your state for more information.